 SystemRescueCD is a rescue disk available in form of CD/DVD and USB stick.
 It helps sysadmins to maintain tasks, fix/repair broken systems and data after a crash.

-It also enables them to carry out admin tasks like creating and editing hard disk partitions on computer.
+It also enables them to carry out admin tasks like creating and editing hard disk partitions on computers.
 It is available for Windows and Linux, and doesn’t need installation since it can be booted from CD/DVD or USB sticks.
 Its latest version is SystemRescueCD 4.6.0.

 Cordova, the free and open source tool, is sponsored by Apache, and is used to build mobile apps with HTML, CSS, and JS.